material-components/material-components-android/docs/theming/Motion.md

 **Note:** There cannot be more than a 1:1 mapping of `transitionNames` between the start and end layouts.
-If you have multiple Views in your start layout that could be mapped to an end View in your end layout (e.g. each `RecyclerView` item to a details screen), read about shared element mapping at [Continuous Shared Element Transitions: RecyclerView to ViewPager](https://android-developers.googleblog.com/2018/02/continuous-shared-element-transitions.html).
+If you have multiple Views in your start layout that could be mapped to an end View in your end layout (for example, each `RecyclerView` item maps to a details screen), read about shared element mapping at
+[Continuous Shared Element Transitions: RecyclerView to ViewPager](https://android-developers.googleblog.com/2018/02/continuous-shared-element-transitions.html).

 Set Fragment B's `sharedElementEnterTransition` to a new